lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 Disadvantage of separate chaining:

 - Requires the use of an auxiliary data structure to hold entries.
-- Not good if space is at a premium (e.g. writing a program for a small hand- held device).
+- Not good if space is at a premium (e.g. writing a program for a small hand-held device).

 #### Load Factors